reconverse/incidence2/tests/testthat/_snaps/incidence.md

 # single year, no groupings and without count work as expected

-    An incidence2 object: 2 x 2
+    An incidence object: 2 x 2
     731 cases from 2020 to 2021
     interval: 1 year
     cumulative: FALSE